tinymce/tinymce-docs/plugins/textpattern.md

 This option allows configuring the text patterns that get matched by the `textpattern` plugin.
 By default, it has basic markdown patterns.

 There are three types of patterns: `inline`, `block`, and `replacement` patterns.
 Inline patterns have a `start` and an `end` text pattern whereas the block and replacement patterns only have a `start`.
-User can specify the formats to be applied to the selection, commands to be executed, or text to be replaced.
+A user can specify the formats to be applied to the selection, commands to be executed, or text to be replaced.

 > Note: Formats and commands must be already registered with the editor.
 See the [formats]({{ site.baseurl }}/configure/content-formatting/#formats) and [commands]({{ site.baseurl }}/api/tinymce/tinymce.editorcommands/) documentation for more information.